marekmars/marekmars/README.md

-# Hi, I'm Marco 👋🏾 👩🏾‍💻
+# Hi, I'm Marco
+**`Fullstack Web Developer 💻`**

 <img src="https://raw.githubusercontent.com/marekmars/marekmars/master/gh-header-image-cropped.png">
-I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.
-In 2020, I was selected to be an inaugural <a href="https://stars.github.com/">GitHub Star 🌟</a> based on my involvement in the tech community.
-My interest in the React ecosystem led me to launch <a href="https://www.reactrobins.com/">React Robins</a>, a community for women and non-binary ReactJS developers.
+I am a passionate and focused individual with a keen interest in software development and a growing foundation in training.
+Committed to continuous learning and skill development, I actively stay up-to-date with the latest technologies.
+I thrive both as a collaborative team member in agile projects and as a motivated self-starter capable of working under my initiative.
+Currently, I am engaged in Astro projects and am actively developing web applications using Angular for the frontend, Tailwind for styling, and .NET for the backend.

+## Languages and Tools

 ## This is my portfolio <a href="https://marcosilva.tech/" style="margin:0;padding:0;"><img src="https://raw.githubusercontent.com/marekmars/marekmars/master/portfolio-svgrepo-com.png" style="width:30px;height:30px;margin:0;padding:0;"></a>
 - Learning in public on <a href="https://www.twitch.tv/blacktechdiva">Twitch</a> or <a href="https://www.monica.dev">monica.dev</a> 📹 ✍🏾